BoltTranslate/Translate/README.md

     [...]
     ```

-4. Add the `isTranslatable` argument to all fields you want to be translatable.
+3. Add the `is_translateable` argument to all fields you want to be translatable.
-To translate templatefields you simply tag the templateselect with
+To translate templatefields you simply tag the templateselect with `is_translateable`
-`isTranslatable` and all the templatefields will be translateable. (untested on 3.0)
+and all the templatefields will be translateable.

     ```
     [...]